 * Weekly jobless claims, October CPI data both on tap

-With Wednesday's drop, both the Dow and Nasdaq ended at their lowest levels since late June.
+* With Wednesday's decline, both the Dow industrials and the Nasdaq ended at their lowest levels since late June.
 The S&P 500 is down 5.1 percent in the six sessions since election night.
 Wednesday marked the benchmark index's lowest close since July 25.

 Our top photos from the past week.